grimmdude/my-website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I'm a web developer and a musician living in San Francisco, CA.  Here you'll find some documentation of my projects, interests, and other goings-on.
+I'm a web developer and a musician living in San Francisco, CA.  Here you'll find some information about my projects, interests, and other goings-on.

+I'd love to hear from you, feel free to email me below.
+I'm always happy to chat about programming, music, and anything in between.